Ethical Standards

 Obtaining the Code

-If an organisation that QC investigates utilises its own publicly available code of practice which is deemed suitable, QC will apply these standards in its investigation.
-This document must be published on all webpages of the organisation and should be easily found.
+If an organisation that QC investigates utilises its own publicly available editorial standards which is deemed suitable, QC will apply these standards in its investigation.
+This document must be published on all websites of the organisation and should be easily found.

-If an organisation does not have a code of practice, does not make a code of practice available to the public, or does not apply a code of practice that is fit for purpose according to current publishing standards, QC will utilise the IPSO Editor’s Code of Practice for its investigation.
+If an organisation does not have a published and publicly-available editorial standards code, or does not apply an editorial standards code that is fit for purpose according to current publishing standards, QC will utilise standards based on the IPSO Editor’s Code of Practice for its investigation.

 Want to find out more?